pantheon-systems/documentation/source/content/code.md

     - Refer to [Pantheon YAML Configuration Files](https://pantheon.io/docs/pantheon-yml) for more information.

 - `composer.lock`
     - Pantheon runs composer install when a site is created.
 This generates a `composer.lock` file, and commits it back to the site’s code repository.
+This writes all packages and their exact versions to the `composer.lock` file, locking the project to those specific versions.
+Anyone who sets up the project must use the exact dependency versions you locked in the file.

 - `.gitignore`
     - Pantheon provides default `.gitignore` files in the base of each site's code repository.
-It includes the path `sites/default/files` for Drupal sites, and `wp-contents/uploads` for WordPress sites.
+This file includes the path `sites/default/files` for Drupal sites, and `wp-contents/uploads` for WordPress sites.
 You can use this file to exclude directories from version control and backups.

 ### Drupal Code Structure